NotsoanoNimus/OrchidOS_x86/README.md

 - USB 2.0 support (EHCI).
 - Read USB mass-storage devices (since that's orchid's intended boot device).
 - ~~Clean up the deprecated, inefficient screen wrapper functions (one of the first files drafted at this project's inception).~~

-## How do I run it?
-It's as easy as compiling it with the `/src/__compile32.bat` file.
-If it throws errors, try running it with Administrator privileges.
-The compiler script itself offers a way to emulate the system with QEMU.

-To use the image **without having to compile it again**, run the `/src/__run32.bat` file for an instantly-running emulation of the operating system!
-In fact, I keep this one as a shortcut on my desktop for quick access to show friends and family alike! :)

-For those who would like to help test and debug the OS on **real hardware**, head on over to [this document](https://github.com/ZacharyPuhl/OrchidOS_x86/blob/master/docs/BUILD_AND_RUN.md) to learn how you can run it!